D11PER/D11PER/README.md

     education: "Currently studying at IT STEP Academy ",
     languages: "Fluent in English and Ukrainian".

-    goal:" To become a professional backend engineer 👨‍💻 ".
+    goal:" To become a professional computer scientist 👨‍💻 ".
 };
 ```